chientrm/esp32thermo/README.md

+## Additional Features

+### NTP Time Sync & Accurate Logging

+When WiFi is available, the ESP32 automatically synchronizes its clock using NTP servers (`pool.ntp.org`, `time.nist.gov`).

+Temperature readings are logged to SPIFFS with a human-readable timestamp (YYYY-MM-DD HH:MM:SS) when NTP sync is successful.
+If NTP is unavailable, logs fall back to using the system uptime in milliseconds.

+#### Temperature Log File Format

+The temperature log (`/temp_log.txt` on SPIFFS) records each entry with a timestamp and temperature value:

+2025-09-08 14:23:01,26.45
+2025-09-08 14:24:01,26.47

+If NTP time is not available, the log will use the system uptime in milliseconds instead:

+1234567,26.45

+You can download or wipe the log file from the web interface.

 # ESP32 Thermistor & LED Web Monitor

 This project uses an ESP32 to read temperature from a thermistor, display it on a web page, and show the value on a WS2812/NeoPixel LED strip.
 It also uses an RGB LED to indicate WiFi connection status.